Chinese Astrology, Constellation, and Astronomy — Three Enclosures, Four Symbols, Twenty-eight Lunar Mansions

-Bright and stable stars mean an efficient, excellent government that is cooperating and reigning the nation well.
+Bright and stable stars mean an efficient, excellent government that cooperates and reigns the nation well.

 Gloomy stars indicate the incapability of the correlated officials in government.

 Deviation of certain stars tells inappropriate assignments or inappropriate punishment about matching officials.

 The shaking of stars in this enclosure predicts upcoming rebellions of correlated officials or nobles.

 Movement directions, positions, and the brightness of the Sun, Moon, Venus, Jupiter, Mercury, Mars, Saturn, and the appearance of meteors in the Supreme Palace Enclosure also indicate significant political events.

 Heavenly Market Enclosure — Worldly Civilians

-Heavenly Market Enclosure is the marketplace of heaven, which corresponds to prosperous cities and civilians on earth.
+Heavenly Market Enclosure, or Tianshi, is the marketplace of heaven, which corresponds to prosperous cities and civilians on earth.

 So, hundreds of stars in Heavenly Market Enclosure are divided into 19 groups that are mostly named after ancient states, municipal officers, equipment, and products on the market.

 Heavenly Market Enclosure or Tianshi

-Astronomical phenomena of this enclosure represent correlated places' economical and agricultural situations in Chinese Astrology.
+Astronomical phenomena of this enclosure represent correlated places' economic and agricultural situations in Chinese Astrology.

-The brightness and color of stars, movement directions, and positions of the Sun, Moon, Venus, Jupiter, Mercury, Mars, Saturn, meteors all indicate different conditions of correspondent industries and places.
+The brightness and color of stars, movement directions, and positions of the Sun, Moon, Venus, Jupiter, Mercury, Mars, Saturn, and meteors all indicate different conditions of correspondent industries and places.

-Ancient Chinese Constellation and Horoscope — Twenty-eight Lunar Mansions
+Ancient Chinese Constellation and Horoscope — Four Symbols and Twenty-eight Lunar Mansions

-Surrounding Ecliptic and the Equator, The Twenty-eight Lunar Mansions are divided into four groups that are led by Four Mythical Symbols: Azure Dragon of the East, Black Tortoise of the North, White Tiger of the West, and Vermilion Bird of the South.
+Surrounding Ecliptic and the Equator, The Twenty-eight Lunar Mansions are divided into four groups led by Four Mythical Symbols: Azure Dragon of the East, Black Tortoise of the North, White Tiger of the West, and Vermilion Bird of the South.